-You will often hear a coach refer to their point guard as a “coach on the floor” or the “quarterback” of the team.
+You will often hear a basketball coach refer to their point guard as a “coach on the floor” or the “quarterback” of the team.
 You will also hear coaches’ talk about their basketball point guard play being the reason their team was so successful.
 Point guards have more responsibility than any other player on the floor.
 A good point guard should account for many jobs that statistics just do not cover.

 Away from the obligatory basketball skills that point guards must perfect, there are a number of other skills that are pertinent for this position.
 Pace and recognition of time and score, compliment each other and are two of the most important mental qualities a good point guard can have.